 Too much caffeine is bad so you can switch it with water.
 Stay hydrated during pregnancy.
 Invest in a good Thermos and keep it close by.

 You deserve it!
 Take some time to rest and take care of your mind and body.
-Meanwhile, you can binge-watch on your favorite shows or you can invest this time in some me-time.
-Check out my article here.
+Meanwhile, you can binge-watch your favorite shows or you can invest this time in some me-time.

 Get Organized and Declutter